Rohanberiwal/6.S191-DL/Scripts/Receptive Fields.md

 # Receptive Fields in Convolutional Neural Networks (CNNs)

 Receptive fields are a fundamental concept in convolutional neural networks (CNNs) that describe the region of the input space that a particular neuron is sensitive to.
-Understanding receptive fields is crucial for understanding how CNNs process information and extract features from input data.
-Let's delve deeper into this concept:

 ## Receptive Field in CNNs

 - **Definition**: The receptive field of a neuron refers to the region of the input space that influences the neuron's activation.
 It represents the area over which the neuron gathers information.